 There is far more information needed than just age and gender, to answer this question.
 Prepare a short description (often called a persona or avatar) of a typical user, in the same way as you would describe a friend.
 See “13 Things your Boss Expects you to Know about your Customers” for further details on what you should already know about your customer.

 Once you’ve checked out the above article, why not also download our 4W™ template?
 It will help you put everything in one place so it is always handy and more importantly makes it easy to update it whenever you learn something new about them.

 2. HOW MUCH ARE OUR CUSTOMERS WORTH TO US?

 So there you have them.
 Eight of the most common questions top management asks of marketers – and an extra ninth one from me.
-As you can see, the answers I’ve suggested are short and simple.
+As you can see, the answers I’ve suggested to the eight are short and simple.

 Do you frequently get asked other questions not mentioned here?
-Then add them in the comments below.
+Then please add them in the comments below.
 Also, if you have a better way of responding to any of the above questions, I’d love to read those too.
+Thanks a lot.

-If you’d like your team to be better prepared for “awkward” questions from management, why not ask for one of our 1-Day Catalyst Training Sessions (both virtual and in-person)?
+If you’d like your team to be better prepared for “awkward” questions from management, why not ask for one of our short, sharp 1-Day Catalyst Training Sessions (both virtual and in-person)?
 They are fun, informative, motivating and above all actionable.

-This post is adapted from an article which first appeared on C3Centricity in 2014.
+This post is adapted from an article that first appeared on C3Centricity in 2014 and is regularly updated.
 See the original.